Mastodon Mastodon Mastodon Mastodon

 Technical Attack Vector Analysis

-The attackers employ a sophisticated technical approach, utilizing open-source tools such as Ingram for camera vulnerability scanning and Medusa for password brute-forcing.
-Their operations target specific TCP ports (23, 26, 554, 2323, 567, 5523, 8080, 9530, and 56575), indicating a well-planned and systematic attack methodology.
+The attackers utilize open-source tools such as Ingram for camera vulnerability scanning and Medusa for password brute-forcing.
+Operations target specific TCP ports (23, 26, 554, 2323, 567, 5523, 8080, 9530, and 56575), indicating a systematic attack methodology.
+Additional threat intelligence is tracked in the NVD entry for CVE-2021-36260, a critical Hikvision command injection flaw with a CVSS score of 9.8.

 Leave a Comment